Babu12345/kelicad-agent/README.md

 See the [LICENSE](LICENSE) file for full terms.

-**Note**: This agent uses LTspice, which is subject to its own [EULA](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html).
-Using this agent ensures compliance with LTspice's licensing terms by running simulations locally on your own computer.
+**Note**: LTspice is subject to its own [EULA](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html).
+Using this agent ensures compliance with LTspice's licensing terms by running simulations locally on your own computer. ngspice is open-source software licensed under a BSD-style license.